JasonLiu1229/master-thesis/README.md

     API_URL=https://api.example.com
 ```

+## Setup steps

+### Prerequirements

+- Docker
+- Python (Optionally with Poetry)
+  - Version 3.12.4 for main software
+  - Version 3.8.4 for Refbert (benchmarking)
+  - Version 3.7 for GNN (benchmarking)
+- Rust (for one the tooling)

+- Note: Windows might need seperate compilers to make some things work.
+This is needed for `pybind11` and other libraries.

+### Steps

-## Benchmarking
+#### Benchmarking

 Benchmarking is done using docker containers.
 To fully seperate each technique from interfering with each other, we setup a docker container for each technique and parse the results to a seperate file.
+So make sure docker is installed and working.

+#### LLM tool